20 FAQs people ask about insolvency.

 17. What are the consequences of being a director of a company which has been put into administration or liquidated?

 Otherwise, however, there should be no significant consequences.
 You can continue to act as a director of other companies (though your credibility may suffer).
 For the next five years, however, you are not allowed to be a director of another company with a similar name without the court's permission.
-(This helps to prevent unscrupulous directors of failed companies from setting up a so-called 'Phoenix' company which then carries on the same line of business, with a similar name to the failed company, without being obliged to pay back the original company's creditors.)
-If you wish to trade under the same name in a new company, there is a procedure to be followed, which requires you to get court permission before you can do so.
+(This helps to prevent unscrupulous directors of failed companies from setting up a so-called 'phoenix' company which then carries on the same line of business, with a similar name to the failed company, without being obliged to pay back the original company's creditors.)
+If you wish to trade under the same name in a new company, there is a procedure to be followed.
 You should seek specialist legal advice.

 18. What happens if I am made personally bankrupt?